uuBach/Quran_Analysis_Dashboard/README.md

 # The Analysis
 This Excel dashboard was built to explore structural patterns and word frequency across the Qur'an.
 Using two main data tables (Surahs and Words), I created dynamic visualizations powered by pivot tables, slicers, and formulas.
 Below is a breakdown of the main analytical components in the dashboard:

-## 1. 📈 Ayah Count by Chronological Order
+## 1. Ayah Count by Chronological Order
 To understand the distribution of surahs over time, I used a pivot table to sum ayah counts for each surah and plotted them in chronological order.
 A slicer allows toggling between Meccan and Medinan revelations.

-## 2. 📉 Word Count by Surah Number
+## 2. Word Count by Surah Number
 I plotted the number of words per surah using a second pivot chart, based on canonical surah order (1 to 114).

 ### Insight:
 There is a clear downward trend in surah length as the canonical order progresses, with the earliest surahs being the longest.

-## 3. 🔁 Most Frequent Words
+## 3. Most Frequent Words
 I used a pivot table to rank word frequency and applied slicers for filtering by surah length, revelation type, and order.
 This allows dynamic exploration of vocabulary usage.

 ### Insight:
 The most frequent word is the Arabic preposition "في" (in), indicating the frequent use of spatial or conceptual references.

-## 4. 🔎 Search a Word
+## 4. Search a Word
-Using XLOOKUP, users can input a word and instantly retrieve its total count across the Qur’an — enabling quick frequency checks without sifting through data manually.
+Using XLOOKUP, users can input a word and instantly retrieve its total count across the English translation of the Qur’an — enabling quick frequency checks without sifting through data manually.

 ### Insight:
 This function supports deeper exploration and user-driven analysis beyond preset visuals.

-## 5. 📌 Filtering with Slicers
+## 5. Filtering with Slicers
 The dashboard is equipped with slicers that control all visual components simultaneously:
 -Surah size by ayah count
 -Place of revelation